adavanisanti/azhpc-templates/create-vmss/README.md

 ```

 ### Step 3: Launch Benchmarks
 `~/scripts/tf-bench-impi.sh` is the script to launch the benchmarks.
-Usage is:
+This will launch `resnet50` model training for 100 batches with 50 warmup batches.
+[Modify the script here](scripts/tf-bench-impi.sh#L23) to change either the model or number of batches.
+Benchmark usage is:
 ```
 ./tf-bench-impi.sh <NUM_NODES> <WORKERS_PER_SOCKET> <BATCH_SIZE> <FABRIC(ib,sock)>
 ```